-8. Annex: Guide to the statistical classifications of institutional sectors and financial instruments
+8 .
+Annex: Guide to the statistical classifications of institutional sectors and financial instruments

 Sector / subsector Meaning Monetary financial institutions (MFI) This is a subsector of financial corporations.
 It includes three further subsectors: • central bank (the Bank of England) • deposit-taking corporations (that is retail banks and building societies) • money market funds (for example, unit trusts) Other financial institutions (OFI) This is a subsector of financial corporations.
-It includes four further subsectors: • non-money market funds (for example, hedge funds, private equity funds etc) • other financial intermediaries (for example, non-bank securities dealers, securitisation special purpose vehicles and so on) • financial auxiliaries (for example, central clearing parties, brokers, asset manager and so on) • captive financial institutions and money lenders (for example, holding companies) Insurance companies and pension funds (ICPF) This is a subsector of financial corporations.
+It includes four further subsectors: non-money market funds (for example, hedge funds, private equity funds etc) other financial intermediaries (for example, non-bank securities dealers, securitisation special purpose vehicles and so on) financial auxiliaries (for example, central clearing parties, brokers, asset manager and so on) captive financial institutions and money lenders (for example, holding companies) This is a subsector of financial corporations.
 It includes insurance companies that provide non-life, life, pensions and annuity products; and pension funds that invest the assets of pension schemes.
-Private non- financial corporations (PNFC) This is a sub-sector of non-financial corporations.
+This is a sub-sector of non-financial corporations.
 It includes corporations in which the principal activity is the production of goods and non-financial services for the market.
 Households (HH) This includes mostly individuals who are consumers.
 It also includes the self- employed.
 Central government (CG) This is a sub-sector of general government.
 It includes all adminis-trative departments of the state and other cen-tral agencies whose competence extends normally over the whole economic territory.
 It also includes the devolved administrations for Scotland, Northern Ireland and Wales.
 It is the issuer of gilts.
-Rest of world (RoW) This includes all institutions or individuals that are not resident in the UK but have economic interactions with UK-resident units.
+This includes all institutions or individuals that are not resident in the UK but have economic interactions with UK-resident units.
 These can be overseas corporations, charities, governments or private individuals, or international organisations, irrespective of their geographical location.

-Instrument Meaning 11 ' ' This includes listed and unlisted shares, other UK equity and mutual funds units or shares.
-Debt securities This includes short-term (with maturity less than or equal to one year) and long-term (with maturity more than one year) negotiable financial instruments serving as evidence of debt, such as gilts and bonds.
-Derivatives A financial security with a value that is reliant upon or derived from an underlying asset or group of assets.
-Insurance, Pension and Standardised Guarantee Schemes (IPSGS) This includes: non-life insurance technical reserves, life insurance and annuity entitlements, pension entitlements, claims of pension funds on pension managers and entitlements to non-pension benefits.
-Loans This includes short-term (with maturity less than or equal to one year) and long-term (with maturity more than one year) non-negotiable instruments that are created as creditors lend to debtors.
+Instrument Meaning This includes listed and unlisted shares, other UK equity and mutual funds units or shares.
+This includes short-term (with maturity less than or equal to one year) and long-term (with maturity more than one year) negotiable financial instruments serving as evidence of debt, such as gilts and bonds.
+Derivatives A financial security with a value that is reliant upon or derived from an underlying asset or group of assets. and Standardised This includes: non-life insurance technical reserves, life insurance and annuity entitlements, pension entitlements, claims of pension funds on pension managers and entitlements to non-pension benefits.
+11 This includes short-term (with maturity less than or equal to one year) and long-term (with maturity more than one year) non-negotiable instruments that are created as creditors lend to debtors.
 Deposits This generally refers to cash held within bank accounts.